StefanCenusa/IP-Recommandation-System/Modulul 2/Short-term and long-term interests.md

 	Since the fast update rate of micro-blog and user's interests are changing dynamicaly, we divide users' interests into long-term interests and short-term interests.
 To improve the precision of recommendation, we consider three factors to build users' interests :

-+ Tags : People can use tags to represent their interests.
+-Tags : People can use tags to represent their interests.
 We can also find users that has common interests through tags.

-+Contents : When users send a status, they may want to transmit information or express their status, but these all contains their interests.
+-Contents : When users send a status, they may want to transmit information or express their status, but these all contains their interests.
 We are gonna use the contents of the latest one month to build one user's short-term interests.

-+Followees : In social networks, most people follow someone to get useful information from them, we are interested in what followees post, so wheb constructing interests, we consider using their interests in oreder to extend ours.
+-Followees : In social networks, most people follow someone to get useful information from them, we are interested in what followees post, so wheb constructing interests, we consider using their interests in oreder to extend ours.
 Prior work had proved the effectiveness of combining text content from a group to capture the interest of a single user.
 	A person's profile can be build more precise if we divide interests into long-term and short-term interests.

 1. Short-term interests